By Leah Jalfon, MHWOW Program Manager

-When bringing a group of people together that haven’t all met before, ask everyone to introduce themselves with their name and what pronouns they use.
+When bringing a group of people together, ask everyone to introduce themselves with their name and what pronouns they use.
 As the host, start first so that other people can follow your format.
 Example: My name is Leah, and the pronouns I use are she/her/hers.
 Getting this done sooner rather than later in the program minimizes the opportunities for people to make incorrect assumptions.
 Avoid framing pronouns as “preferred gender pronouns” or “PGPs” because this terminology implies that an individual’s pronouns are optional.

 Here’s an example of what you can do if you accidentally refer to someone with incorrect pronouns.

 “You are talking about someone who goes by “he/him” pronouns.
 “She is a great student.
 I’m sorry, I meant to say he is a great student.
 He’s been reading all of the assignments very thoroughly and it’s been a pleasure to work with him.”
 You don’t have to make a big deal out of your mistake or draw a lot of attention to it.
 You mostly need to fix it.
 You might have a follow up conversation with the person you referred to incorrectly to apologize or see if there’s something else you can do to correct it moving forward besides doing better.
 Making it a bigger deal in the moment is not necessarily helpful and could be harmful unless that’s what the person who was incorrectly referred to wants.”-From mypronouns.org

 Avoid asking assumptive questions such as, “Why did your parents/family member give you that name?”
 These remarks can be uncomfortable for those who use a chosen name.
 Please do not ask people what their “real name” or “given name” is.
 Their name is what they say it is, period.
 More information on deadnaming here.

 Be conscious of the language you’re using to address your group.
 Jeffrey Huang has some easy swaps to make your language more inclusive: